 5. Burn effigies to get rid of last year’s bad vibes.

 New Year’s Eve is particularly lit in Ecuador where, at the stroke of midnight, the country takes to the streets to burn effigies (referred to as monigotes) of politicians, pop culture figures, and other icons that represent the año viejo (“old year”).
 This is often after men dress as mourning widows, beg for money while in costume, and parade the dummies through the streets.

-5. Make lots of noise on New Year's Eve—But don't forget to open all the doors and windows.
+6. Make lots of noise on New Year’s Eve—but don’t forget to open all the doors and windows.

 At the risk of catching your death of cold, consider implementing an old strategy from the Philippines.
 Homeowners open all the doors and windows just before midnight to serve up an eviction notice to any bad juju that might be lingering around and usher positive auras into their abodes.
 That's not the only way to keep wicked wraiths from darkening your doorstep, either.
 According to Filipino tradition, the more noise you make on December 31, the better, as it’s also believed that a big ruckus helps to drive away evil spirits.
 You’ll have a reason to be loud (and scared) all over again when the extra-high heating bill from your party comes in the mail.

-6. Dress Up like a demon—and maybe ensure a good harvest.
+7. Dress up like a demon—and maybe ensure a good harvest.